kingsleyh/rappa/README.md

 -r is to specify your rap archive and -u is the url of the deploy api where your thundercat instance is running. -k is your api_key which is configured in your thundercat server.

+### Standalone options

+If you use any of the standalone commands they do the same as the regular ones except they work with a regular folder or zip file instead of a specific rap archive.
+The standalone_deploy will deploy the supplied zip archive to the thundercat instance in the /standalone directory

+This is useful if you want to split your deployables into pieces and symlink folders from the /standalone directory e.g your asset pipeline or public directory

 ## Develop